mrchrisster/mister_plex/README.md

 - Copy the url of the xml into mister plex script

 ## Notes
+- For CRT you might have to adjust the CRT settings in the script at the top if you get out of sync
 - mplayer is not compiled with SSL.
 On your Plex server, make sure Settings -> Network -> Secure connections are set to preferred.
 - Currently you'll get best results with CRT in 320x240 mode
 - For HDMI mode, use `mister_plex_hdmi.sh`